Introduction to Register

 Before getting into let’s understand the functionalities first.

 1. Functions of Register

 It is typically a tiny memory unit, not part of the main memory of the computer (Random Access Memory (RAM) or Read-only Memory (ROM)) resides in the CPU.
-They are positioned in the computer hierarchy a level above main memory.
-Control Unit of the computer takes the data from the disk storage (Secondary storage) and Program codes from the library and stores the relevant instruction and data in the main memory and instructs CPU to process it.
+They are positioned in the computer hierarchy a level above the main memory.
+The Control Unit of the computer takes the data from the disk storage (Secondary storage) and Program codes from the library and stores the relevant instruction and data in the main memory and instructs CPU to process it.
 CPU is the brain of the computer that processes the instruction and data and delivers the result.

 The process may involve multiple steps and the results of the intermediate steps and other parameters like address, data will have to be stored in memory units for smooth continuity.
 The main memory of the computer cannot fulfill this requirement as the speed of storing and retrieval is not fast.
 Register memory fills the gap and provides faster storage and retrieval of the contents.

 They store data, addresses, and instructions with a size of 32 bits to 64 bits, and the power of the CPU is determined by the number of Registers and its size.
 The big-sized can be split into smaller sized units to hold multiple data.
 One dimensional array or vector can be operated simultaneously using these registers and such processors are called vector processors.
 There are different types that are categorized by their contents, instructions, and uses.
 Some of the categories are accumulating values, data storage, Address storage, next Instruction, etc.

 Registers can be grouped functionally under 2 groups:

 - Registers Accessible by Users: Contents in these can be altered by the instructions in the flow of program execution e.g Data and address Register.

 - Internal Registers: Used exclusively by CPU for internal operations and these are not accessible by instructions.